Bessarabian Bulgarians: History

 The first Bulgarians settled in southern Bessarabia at the end of the 18th and beginning of the 19th centuries, at the time of feudal sedition in the Ottoman Empire, and after the Russo-Turkish Wars of the period.
 Particularly strong waves of emigration emerged after the Russo-Turkish Wars of 1806–1812 and 1828-1829.
-The settlers came primarily from what is now eastern Bulgaria, but many were also descendants from the western areas of the Bulgarian homelands (as far west as modern-day Albania) but had moved east in and before the 18th century.
+The settlers came primarily from what is now Thrace - Glavan village, Stara Zagora Bulgaria, but many were also descendants from the western areas of the Bulgarian homelands (as far west as modern-day Albania) but had moved east in and before the 18th century.
 Alongside the Bulgarians who immigrated to Bessarabia were also a handful of Albanians who also had settled in eastern Bulgaria some time before.

-When Russian Armies were reaching and crossing Danube during the Russian-Ottoman Wars, some local Bulgarians supported them.
+When Russian Armies were reaching and crossing the Danube during the Russian-Ottoman Wars, some local Bulgarians supported them.
 These people were compromised in the eyes of the Ottomans and therefore had a better chance moving to the Russian Empire.
-The Russian Propaganda also worked to convince Bulgarians to settle in areas recently conquered by them, from which Tatars were removed.
+Russian propaganda also worked to convince Bulgarians to settle in areas recently conquered by them, from which Tatars were removed.
 Bulgarians settled not only in Bessarabia, but also in the Kherson region.

 For the first time, Bulgarian and Gagauzian refugees in Bessarabia are mentioned in 1769.
 The 1817 census found Bulgarians in 12 Bessarabian villages in the valleys of the Ialpug and Lunga Rivers (Creeks): 482 Bulgarian and Gagauzian families and 38 Romanian families in these 12 villages.
 The leader of the Bulgarians and Gagauzians was a man referred to as Copceac.
 Seven of the 12 villages were Gagauzian (Baurci, Beșalma, Ceadîr-Lunga, Chessău, Dezghingea, Gaidar, and Tomai), and 5 were Bulgarian.

 After arriving in Bessarabia, Bulgarians and Gagauzians founded their own towns, such as Bolhrad (1819) and Comrat, and around 64 (according to some sources) or 43 (according to other sources) villages.
 In 1856, after the Treaty of Paris, three counties of southern Bessarabia, Cahul, Bolgrad and Ismail, reverted to the Principality of Moldavia (the United Principalities after 1859).
 These included the cities of Bolgrad, Ismail and Chilia.
 Gaguzian settlements centred on Comrat, however, remained in the Russian Empire.
 A Bulgarian high school (gymnasium), the Bolhrad High School, was founded in Bolgrad (Bolhrad) on June 28, 1858 by the Moldavian authorities of Alexandru Ioan Cuza, which had a positive effect on the development of Bulgarian education and culture, and is in fact the first modern Bulgarian gymnasium.